The Workforce Information Advisory Council's Charter Renewal and Scheduled Meetings

-The Workforce Innovation and Opportunity Act (WIOA) mandated the creation of the Workforce Information Advisory Council (WIAC), an advisory committee charged with providing focused and specialized leadership on labor market information and the national workforce system.
+The Workforce Innovation and Opportunity Act (WIOA) mandated the creation of the Workforce Information Advisory Council (WIAC), an advisory committee charged with providing focused and specialized leadership on the labor market information (LMI) system.

 About the WIAC Committee for Labor Market Information

-The WIAC is made up of workforce and labor market information (LMI) experts, who address the evaluation and improvement of the nationwide workforce and labor market information system, and statewide systems that comprise the nationwide system by:
+The WIAC is made up of LMI experts, who address the evaluation and improvement of the nationwide LMI system, and its statewide systems by:

 - Studying workforce and labor market information issues;

 - Seeking and sharing information on innovative approaches, new technologies, and data to inform employment, skills training, and workforce and economic development decision-making and policy-making; and